 About this course

-Contact Hours per Week: 4 (Twice a week for 2 hours each; Tuesdays & Thursdays)
+Contact Hours per Week: 2

 Expected learning outcomes